poser55/linked-db-rows/README.md

 Limitations:
 ------------
-* Most tested on Postgresql for now, starts to work with h2, sqlserver and oracle
+* Most tested on postgres for now, starts to work with h2, sqlserver and oracle
 * Test coverage can be improved
 * It solves a problem I have - quite hacky in many ways
 * Cycles in FKs of the database schema (DDL) are not treated for insertion (refer to Sakila and ignoreFkCycles)
+* forceInsert = false has limitations with multiple primary keys and fieldMappers
 * Arrays (as e.g. Postgresql supports them) and other advanced constructs are currently not supported

 License: